csula/cs203-fall-2014/README.md

 * `createBunchOfObjectsRecursively()` this function is considered a factory class that generates a container `BunchOfObjects` class
 * `drawBunchOfObjects()` this function 'visits' each of the objects contained in the `BunOfObject` class and call the object's native draw method (you'll need to implement this method)

-`App.java` is the main application.
-Line 15: a `BunchOfObjects` generic container object that parameterizes `square` is created by calling the factory method `createBunchOfObjectsRecursively`
+`App.java` is the main application
+* Line 15: a `BunchOfObjects` generic container object that parameterizes `square` is created by calling the factory method `createBunchOfObjectsRecursively`

 Note that You will need to modify `Square.java`, `BunchOfObjects.java`, and `GeometricObject.java`.